For example: Pardot doesn’t support date-based replication, meaning this feature will not be available for Pardot connections.

 - Depending on the integration, there may be limitations.
 Webhook-based integrations like SendGrid, for example, don’t retain historical data.
 Check out the rollup in the Default Starting Dates section for specifics.

 - Row usage will spike.
 It should be noted that some integrations - like Mixpanel - can contain large (sometimes astronomical) amounts of data.
-The full re-sync triggered by changing the start date will count against your row count.
+The full re-replication triggered by changing the start date will count against your row count.

-For example: NetSuite’s API tends to be on the slower side, so it may take some time to complete a full re-sync due to the API design and the sheer amount of data that’s available.
+For example: NetSuite’s API tends to be on the slower side, so it may take some time to complete a full re-replication due to the API design and the sheer amount of data that’s available.

-The time a historical sync takes may be affected by an integration’s API quota.
+The time a historical replication job takes may be affected by an integration’s API quota.
 Some integrations - like Salesforce and Marketo - use API quotas, which limit your API usage.
 While our integrations are designed not to consume all of your available quota, if you’re using the integration’s API somewhere else, this process may use up your quota.

 Changing an Integration’s Start Date